mkiol/dsnote/CONTRIBUTING.md

 Speech Note is hosted on both [GitHub](https://github.com/mkiol/dsnote) and [GitLab](https://gitlab.com/mkiol/dsnote).
 You can contribute on either platform - choose the one you're most comfortable with.

-### Prerequisites

-Before you start, you should have:

-- Basic knowledge of C++ and/or QML (for code contributions)
-- Familiarity with Git and GitHub/GitLab workflows
-- A development environment set up (see [Development Setup](#development-setup))

 ## Project Structure